How to start selling photos and illustrations on microstock

 Step 3.
 Uploading images

-Nearly every microstock site offer an FTP access, so you can upload your files quite easily (most of them has also upload via HTTP right on the web page).
+Nearly every microstock site offers an FTP access, so you can upload your files quite easily (most of them has also upload via HTTP right on the web page).

 There are some requirements on your files: